jawadoch/Transfermarkt_ETL_using_Airflow/README.md

 # Transfermarkt ETL using Apache Airflow

-This project is an ETL pipeline using Apache Airflow to scrape data from Transfermarkt, transform it, and load it into MongoDB.
+This project is an Extract, Transform, Load (ETL) pipeline for scraping football transfer data from Transfermarkt using Apache Airflow.
+The pipeline includes tasks for data retrieval, transformation, and storage in both CSV and MongoDB formats.
 ## Table of Contents

 - [Prerequisites](#prerequisites)